This post lists five important planning tips before you start trying to conceive.

 Nobody else is you, and you aren’t them.

-No two TTC, pregnancy, postpartum, and parenting experience is even remotely the same.
+No two TTC, pregnancy, postpartum, or parenting experience is the same.

 Take your journey in stride as much as possible, and give yourself and your partner as much love and grace as possible during this time.